“Artists today need a new set of skills to be able to tell the unique story of their generation.” Edward Bilous

 – Wall Street Journal

-Edward Bilous, composer, artistic director, and educator, is the Director of the Center for Innovation in the Arts at the Juilliard School and Artistic Director for Virtua Creative.
+Edward Bilous, composer, artistic director, and educator, is the Founding Director of the Center for Innovation in the Arts at the Juilliard School and Artistic Director for Virtua Creative.

 Innovation in the Arts and Education